jh3y/jhey.dev/developer-notes.md

 - Deploy CMS
 - Cards
 - Pages
-  - RSS
   - about - Include sig and some way to show demos?
   - 404
   - RSS
   - Testimonials
   - Links
 - Timeline items [ Article, Newsletter feature, YouTube appearance, Life thing, Random Misc, Smashing person of week, Did a thing, etc. Drop an icon type if needed that can be mapped? ]
-- Filter details/view by categories...
+- Skewed gradient stinger from Auto Alex
 - Hover to copy code block
-- Skewed gradient stinger from Auto Alex

 - Web Mentions?
 - Serverless likes with Xata